SCOTTISH HISTORY & HERITAGE

 Scotland is renowned the world over for the friendliness of its people and the warmth of its welcome.
 A reputation that we Scots modestly agree with (well, why not?).
 However, we also admit to being an unruly bunch that over the course of history has caused numerous battles, not to mention the odd war.
 Not only were we prepared to take on all comers, we were quite happy to have regular 'punch ups' amongst ourselves.

 Scotland is a rich and fertile land and the earliest inhabitants were content to farm, fish and look after their livestock.
 These early European settlers soon came under pressure from new arrivals that were prepared to fight and die for possession of the land.
 Through necessity they became skilled warriors and by the time the Romans arrived the locals were well capable of defending what was theirs.
+For more texts connected to this topic, at our site you may find and even buy term papers online in case one picks your interest.

 Having already conquered England and Wales the Romans took the road north to sort out the Scots.
 Although outnumbered, the Scots by using guerilla tactics, withstood the Roman interest in occupying their land.
 The end result was the building of a 73-mile long wall by the Roman emperor Hadrian to keep the Scots at bay.